 There is no registration fee for Basic Skills, GED, Compensatory Education, or Customized Industry Training classes.
-Senior citizen residents of North Carolina are fee exempt for occupational extension classes, as are firefighters, rescue personnel, EMS personnel and law enforcement officers are fee exempt for occupational extension classes that relate to those areas of training.
+Firefighters, rescue personnel, EMS personnel and law enforcement officers are fee exempt for occupational extension classes that relate to those areas of training.

 The registration fee for continuing education occupational classes is based on the length of the course.
 Fees are as follows:

 - $70 for a course up to 24 hours